bryanerayner/FutureproofNg1.3/tutorial/step1.md

     // Similar to CreditCardEntryController, this directive works with ng-model to interact with an Address data type.

+## Implementation

+The scope of this tutorial covers conversion of existing Angular development, to a Typescript tool chain.
+The source code for the example can be found in the associated repository, in the app/js folder.
+We'll be referring to sections throughout section two.

 ## Preparation for Step 2

-There we have it - A working Angular application that is likely on par with what you'll find after just a few weeks developing any real world application.
-Now, we'll go through the (relatively) painless task of converting to Typescript.
+We've got ourselves a working Angular application which covers a few moving parts and different data types.
+Next, we'll go through the task of converting to Typescript.
+Along the way, we'll be covering some new ground with the ES6 class keyword, modules, and the Typescript compiler.